 Volunteering and voluntourism are very different concepts and experiences, not only for the travelers participating in them (henceforth called volunteers and voluntourists), but also for local nonprofits and their projects.

-structure Already prior to departure you will face first organizational obstacles, if you opt for a volunteering experience: you need to find a local organization and get in touch with it directly.
-Finding a project is not an easy task since voluntourism agencies are backed by large marketing budgets, so that local grassroots organizations are rendered the far off runner ups of any Google search.
-How to work around this and actually find free volunteering opportunities I discuss here.
-Once the contact is established, all the necessary paper work (e.g. visa and insurance) and trip planning (e.g. arrival to the project) has to be taken care of by yourself, even though the nonprofit of your choice will gladly help you with advice.
+structure Even prior to departure you will face first organizational obstacles, if you opt for a volunteering experience: you need to find a local organization and get in touch with it directly.
+Finding a project is not always easy since voluntourism agencies are backed by large marketing budgets that render local grassroots organizations the far off runner ups of any Google search.
+How to work around this and find free volunteering opportunities I discuss here.
+Once you have found a project, all the necessary paperwork (e.g. visa and insurance) and trip planning (e.g. arrival to the project) is your own responsibility, even though your point of contact at the nonprofit can help with advice.

-result As a result, volunteering experiences become more personal even pre-departure, thanks to the direct contact with local nonprofits.
+result Thanks to the direct contact with local nonprofits, volunteering experiences become more personal even pre-departure.
 They are also more individually customizable and can be tailored to a longer journey or gap year.

-ethics Ethical implications of the pre-departure planning are that you seek involvement and assume full responsibility for your stay abroad from the first moment, if you decide for volunteering.
+ethics Ethical implications of the pre-departure planning are that you seek involvement and assume full responsibility for your stay abroad from the first moment, if you opt for volunteering.

-structure Meanwhile, someone looking for a voluntourism experience can sit back and relax while presented with an easily accessible array of projects, activities and locations.
+structure Someone looking for a voluntourism experience can sit back and relax while presented with an easily accessible array of projects, activities and locations.
 Most organizational aspects are handled by the voluntourism agency.

 result The trade-off for the convenience that accompanies voluntourism experiences is that they are typically more rigid and generic.

-ethics Voluntourism causes detachment of the voluntourist from the actual grassroots and makes social engagement an easily purchasable vacation package.
+ethics Voluntourism causes detachment of the voluntourist from the grassroots and makes social engagement an easily purchasable vacation package.
 This can lead to quick-fix do-gooder mentalities and play into the White Savior Complex.
-The humanitarian effort might also take a back seat to the craving for a vacation, recognition and personal growth.
+The humanitarian motivation might take a back seat to recognition, personal growth and travel cravings.

 on the ground